damien-rembert/JS-HTML-CSS/npm.md

 USE .gitignore FILE SO THE MODULE ARE NOT PUSHED TO REMOTE REPO

 ### installing a module
+USE .gitignore FILE SO THE MODULE ARE NOT PUSHED TO REMOTE REPO

 ``` bash
 npm install lodash
 # OR